Unparalleled Academic Support

 Meet Distinguished Academics and Guests at St Catherine's

-In a semester alone, nearly 90 academic staff or industry professionals have attended College functions, dinners and events to share their research and expertise in a diverse range of fields and topics.
-This opportunity give our residents unique and invaluable insights from the perspective of leaders in academia and captains of industry.
+In one semester alone, nearly 90 academic staff or industry professionals attend College functions, dinners and events to share their research and expertise in a diverse range of fields and topics.
+This opportunity gives our residents unique and invaluable insights from the perspective of leaders in academia and captains of industry.

 Hosted by a native speaker, language tables are held once a week with residents coming together in groups to learn and practice the language that they are studying.